Vinnytsia: Independent Ukraine

 The Ukrainian Air Force Command has been based in Vinnytsia since 1992.
 During the 2022 Russian invasion of Ukraine, the command center was significantly damaged by Russian cruise missiles on 25 March 2022.

 On 14 July 2022 the center of the city was attacked with three Russian cruise missiles.
 Missiles hit the local NeuroMed clinic and House of the Officers, which was currently used as a concert hall.
 Due to the strike 27 people were killed (three children among them), 80 were hospitalized.
 The next day the Russian Ministry of defense said that the target was top-ranking Ukrainian military officers and representatives of foreign military industry companies.

 On 12 October 2022, a pilot Vadym Voroshylov (call sign Karaia) destroyed 5 "Shahed 136" drones near Vinnytsia.
 Due to damage to the plane, Vadym ejected in Vinnytsia oblast, having previously diverted the fighter jet from the settlement.
 For this, he was awarded the title of Hero of Ukraine.

 In 2023, the city of Vinnytsia opened a representative office to the European Union, becoming the fourth Ukrainian sub-national administration or organisation to take up an offer to use office space in the European Committee of the Regions (CoR).

+On the night of 15-16 July 2025, Russia launched a large-scale attack on Ukraine, using an Iskander-M ballistic missile, about 400 Shahed strike drones, and various types of simulator drones.
+Two companies were hit by the attack: the Polish Barlinek Group and the Ukrainian Green Cool.
+There were no fatalities at Barlinek, but 8 people were injured, two of them seriously burned.
+Shops and equipment were damaged, causing production to be suspended for several months.
+Green Cool also suffered damage to its production facilities.
+Four residential buildings near the companies were also damaged.

+Government and politics

+Vinnytsia is the administrative center of Vinnytsia Oblast (region) and Vinnytsia Raion (district) within it.
+Until 14 February 2012, the city was divided into three urban districts: Leninskyi, Staromiskyi, and Zamostianskyi.